benaghca/ExcelReplacement/README.md

 ### Common issues

 1. **File not found errors**:
-   - Ensure your CSV and Excel files exist and are accessible
+   - Ensure your CSV and template files exist and are accessible

 2. **Format errors**:
    - Check that your CSV is properly formatted with headers
-   - Ensure your Excel template is a valid .xlsx file
+   - Ensure your template is a valid .xlsx or .docx file

 3. **Missing fields**:
    - Make sure your CSV contains all required fields